 I also wish to extend my most heartfelt appreciation to my fellow Board members for their support, contribution and dedication in discharging their duties and responsibilities.
-We also recognize that our dedicated workforce remains the backbone of the Group and they had helped to build a good reputation that the Group currently enjoys.
+We also recognize that our dedicated workforce for their commitment, dedication, contribution and professionalism towards the performance of the Group.
 On behalf of the Board, I wish to express our utmost appreciation to them.